Samridh309/Cat-vs-Dog-Classifier-using-CNN/README.md

 ## Web Demo

-After training, launch the Gradio interface in the notebook.
-A shareable link will be generated for real-time image classification.
+After training the model, launch the Gradio interface directly in the notebook.
+It generates a shareable link that I can use for real-time image classification.
 ---

 ## Acknowledgments